 As required by the Oil Pollution Act, BNL maintains a Spill Prevention Control and Countermeasures (SPCC) Plan as a condition of its license to store petroleum fuel.
 The purpose of this plan is to provide information regarding release prevention measures, the design of storage facilities, and maps detailing storage facility locations.
 The plan also outlines mitigating and remedial actions that would be taken in the event of a major spill.
-BNL's SPCC Plan Limit imposed on distribution samples only.
+In 2016, BNL's SPCC Plan (Bruno 2016) was updated.
+A comprehensive 5-year review in accordance with the regulatory requirements set forth in the EPA Oil Pollution Prevention regulation (40 CFR Part 112) was completed.
+As part of this review, all sections, figures, tables, maps, attachments, etc., were reviewed and updated, as necessary.
+The updated plan was filed with NYSDEC, EPA, and DOE and must be updated every five years.
+BNL remained in full compliance with SPCC requirements in 2016.